bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 This constraint was most visible in the sprite batching implementation that skipped Prepare, sorted and prepared data in Queue, and then after being sorted again alongside 2D meshes and other entities in the Transparent2d render phase, possibly had its batches split to enable drawing of those other entities.

+The ordering of the sets also created some confusion about when bind groups should be created.
+Bind groups were meant to be created in Prepare, but sometimes they had to be created in Queue to ensure that some preparation had completed.

 The new render set order in 0.12 is:

 * Extract